aadhilr/T5-Text-to-SQL/README.md

 # T5-Text-to-SQL

-This implementation is done for my Master's thesis with the topic Text-to-SQL generation using Deep Learning.
+This implementation is done for my Master's thesis with the topic Text-to-SQL generation using Schema Items Classifier and Encoder-Decoder Architecture.